 Looking back, it sure has been a good year for BL!

-MELINDA: It really has!
+MJ: It really has!

 Readers, we’d love to hear from you!
 What were your favorite BL titles this year?
 Where do you stand on digital distribution?
 Let us know in comments!